ElkeBxl/docs/workshop/half-day/half-day1.md

 Lets make sure that we are letting users know what is happening in the game as they play.
 They need to know the content of the cards they flip, whether they got a match or not, how many moves and stars they have left, how many matches are left in the game.

 Try to do this one yourself without looking ahead.
 Only look at the code if you get stuck.
-Feel free to ask questions!!
+Feel free to ask questions!

 :::tip
 [Learn about `aria-label`](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/ARIA_Techniques/Using_the_aria-label_attribute)